-#4101 - Train Station/Freight House - The Amtrak Train Station (Central Street) and Freight House (Mechanic Street) are properties leased from the Greater Hartford Transit District and are sub-leased by the town to others.
++4101 - Train Station/Freight House - The Amtrak Train Station (Central Street) and Freight House (Mechanic Street) are properties leased from the Greater Hartford Transit District and are sub-leased by the town to others.
 Both buildings are presently being used by Windsor Arts Center.
 Larger expenditures expected in the near future include roof work at the train station.

 #4102 - Roger Wolcott Building - This is the former Roger Wolcott School facility.
 Funds are from the Facilities Management general fund.
-The costs for utilities and other expenses are paid out of this account for the on-going maintenance of the building. #4103 - Parks Garage Leased Space/100 Addison Road - This account wa originally s used to pay for the lease and other related expenses for the facility at 147 Addison Road which replaced the former Parks Garage to make the solution of the former Parks Garage facility.
-As of Parks Garage on Mechanic Street.
-Public Works equipment and materials (primarily off-season) are stored at this building.
+The costs for utilities and other expenses are paid out of this account for the on-going maintenance of the building.

+#4103 - Parks Garage Leased Space/100 Addison Road - This account wa originally s used to pay for the lease and other related expenses for the facility at 147 Addison Road which replaced the former Parks Garage on Mechanic Street, Public Works equipment and materials (primarily off-season) are stored at this building.
 This account is funded from the sale of the former Parks Garage facility.
 As of January 2017 this account is being used to pay the utilities at 100 Addison Road.

 #4800 - Landfill Reuse Planning - A citizen's group worked with a consultant to develop a reuse plan, which primarily incorporated various active and passive recreational uses.
-The balance shown represents the amount unspent during this planning effort.
+The balance shown epresents the amount unspent during this planning effort.